-Since discovering minimalism and decluttering my entire life over the last couple of years, I have stopped buying a lot of things that previously cost me quite a lot of money.
-Saving money is a great side effect of minimalism, as you simply don’t consume like you used to – I know I don’t.
+Since discovering minimalism and decluttering my overall life over the last few years, I have stopped buying many things that previously cost me a significant amount of money.
+Saving money is a great side effect of minimalism, as you don’t consume as much as you used to.
+I know I don’t.
 I am very mindful about how and where I spend my money.
+This wasn’t just a spending shift.
+It was a midlife shift.
+Because at this stage of life, it’s rarely about the thing itself.
+It’s about what the thing represents: comfort, identity, control, a quick hit of relief.
+Low-buy helped me see what I was reaching for and gently ask, what do I actually need right now.
+Less buying became more self-trust.

 This year, I have three goals: